salvadorjhai/Godot-Baloon-Smasher/README.md

 resources, images, sounds are from my old balloon smasher game written on Construct2.

 task:
-- not sure what to add on this anymore
+- not sure what to add on this anymore. the only purpose of this is to create a game for my daugther.

 final:
 ![sample](https://i.imgur.com/KHUefmg.png)